dashevo/wallet-lib/docs/getting-started/quickstart.md

 ## Some rules of thumb

-- There is multiple event listeners (socket sync,...), running intervals (service worker,...), therefore a good way to quit an instance would be to call `account.disconnect()` which will care to call `clearWorker(), closeSocket()` of the differents elements.
+- There are multiple event listeners (socket sync,...), running intervals (service worker,...), therefore a good way to quit an instance would be to call `account.disconnect()` which will care to call `clearWorker(), closeSocket()` of the differents elements.
 You can still decide to remove them by hand if you want.
 - Some classic examples of usage can be seen here : [Examples](/usage/examples.md)